nicolas15000/python-data-science/README.md

 https://www.amazon.fr/Python-Data-Science-Dummies-Mueller/dp/1119547628

 <br>
-Files with the letter C at the start of their names have confirmed status. <br>
+Files with the C letter at the start of their names have confirmed status. <br>
-Files with the letter E at the beginning of their names have a result to check or fail.
+Files with the KO letters at the beginning of their names have a result to check or fail.
 <br> <br>

 <b>French</b><br>